-Years e nded Decembe r 31,
+Years ended December 31,

-2004 2005 In millions) 2006
+2004 2005 2006

+(In millions)

-Net sales Cost of goods sold \$ 8.9 \$ 9.8 15.4 \$11.8
+Net sales \$ 8.9 \$ 9.8 \$ 11.8

+Cost of goods sold 13.3 15.4 15.0

-Gross margin \$ (4.4 ) \$ (5.6 ) \$(3.2 )
+Gross margin \$ (4.4) \$ (5.6) \$ (3.2)

-Operating loss \$(10.2) \$(12.1) \$(9.5)
+Operating loss \$ (10.2) \$ (12.1) \$ (9.5)

-General - We continue to operate WCS's waste management facility on a relatively limited basis while we navigate the regulatory licensing requirements to receive permits for the disposal of byproduct 11.e(2) waste material and for a broad range of low-level and mixed low-level radioactive We have previously filed license applications for such disposal capabilities with the applicable Texas state agencies, but we are uncertain as to the length of time it will take for the agencies to complete their reviews and act upon our license applications.
+General - We continue to operate WCS's waste management facility on a relatively limited basis while we navigate the regulatory licensing requirements to receive permits for the disposal of byproduct 11.e(2) waste material and for a broad range of low-level and mixed low-level radioactive wastes.
+We have previously filed license applications for such disposal capabilities with the applicable Texas state agencies, but we are uncertain as to the length of time it will take for the agencies to complete their reviews and act upon our license applications.
 We currently believe the applicable state agency will not issue a final decision on our application for 11.e(2) waste material until late 2008, but we do not expect to receive a final decision on our application for low-level and mixed low-level radioactive waste disposal until January 2009.
 We do not know if we will be successful in obtaining these licenses.
 While the approvals for these licenses are still in process, we currently have permits which allow us to treat, store and dispose of a broad range of hazardous and toxic wastes, and to treat and store a broad range of low-level and mixed low-level radioactive wastes.

 Net sales and operating loss - Our Waste Management Segment's sales increased in 2006 as compared to 2005, and our Waste Management operating loss decreased over the same periods, as we obtained new customers and existing customers increased their utilization of our waste management services.
 We continue to seek to increase our Waste Management Segment's sales volumes from waste streams permitted under our current licenses.
-Our Waste Management Segment's sales increased in 2005 as compared to 2004, but our Waste Management Segment's operating loss also increased over the same periods, as higher operating costs more than offset the effect of higher utilization of certain waste management services.
+Our Waste Management Segment's sales increased in 2004, but our Waste Management Segment's operating loss also increased over the same periods, as higher operating costs more than offset the effect of higher utilization of certain waste management services.

 Outlook - We are also exploring opportunities to obtain certain types of new business (including disposal and storage of certain types of waste) that, if obtained, could help to further increase Waste Management Segment's sales, and decrease Waste Management Segment's operating losses, in 2007.
-Our ability to achieve increased Waste Management Segment's sales volumes through these waste streams, together with improved operating efficiencies through further cost reductions and increased capacity utilization, are important factors in improving our Waste Management operating results and cash flows.
-Until we are able to increase our Waste Management Segment's sales volumes, we expect we will continue to generally report operating losses in our Waste Management Segment.
+Our ability to achieve increased Waste Management Segment's sales volumes through these waste streams, together with improved operating efficiencies through further cost reductions and increased capacity utilization, are important factors in improving our Waste Management operating losses in our Waste Management Segment's sales volumes, we expect we will continue to generally report operating losses in our Waste Management Segment.
 While achieving increased sales volumes could result in operating profits, we currently do not believe we will report any significant levels of Waste Management operating profit until we have obtained the licenses discussed above.